The Estuary Care Foundation SA

-All roles in the Foundation, including Board positions, are undertaken by volunteers.
-Volunteers and supporters are essential to everything the Foundation does.
-The willingness of people and organisations to get involved underlines the relevance of the Foundation to a diverse range of interests.
+All roles in the Foundation, including Board positions, were undertaken by volunteers.
+Volunteers and supporters were essential to everything the Foundation did.
+The willingness of people and organisations to get involved underlined the relevance of the Foundation to a diverse range of interests.

-All projects undertaken by the Foundation involve volunteers of the Foundation and members and/or volunteers from other community organisations.
+All projects undertaken by the Foundation involved volunteers of the Foundation and members and/or volunteers from other community organisations.

 Volunteers have been extensively involved in the Port River Shellfish Restoration Project, seagrass monitoring and restoration and community education initiatives.

 Reports & Finances